Adelved/specialization-project/README.md

   * Start jupyter notebook from the object_detection directory
   * Perform inference by running the notebook

 NB: It may be necessary to upgrade/downgrade to tensorflow-1.15 (which was used for training) in order to run the notebook.
-This can be done in an virtual environment.
+This can be done in an virtual environment if another tensorflow version exists on the system.
+If done on in a virtual environment, remember to install the necessary python dependencies.